Reich Flight Tax: Historical background

-The Great Depression of 1929 led to massive loan cancellations from the international banking system; this particularly affected Germany, which had an estimated foreign debt of in 1931, of which alone had to be repaid in the first half of the year.
+The Great Depression of 1929 led to massive loan recalls by the international banking system; this particularly affected Germany, which had an estimated foreign debt of in 1931, of which alone had to be repaid in the first half of the year.
 The German government limited free capital flows and controlled the exchange of foreign currency, while also implementing austerity measures and raising the income tax.
 These measures precipitated a wave of capital flight, and the Reich Flight Tax was intended to dissuade wealthy would-be emigrants from leaving the country.

 The idea of penalizing "unpatriotic desertion" (relocation overseas to avoid taxation) was not new.
 In 1918, the German government had passed the "Law against tax evasion" (Gesetz gegen die Steuerflucht, Reichsgesetzblatt I, p.
 951) which was repealed in 1925.

 Because of the increasingly precarious and dysfunctional parliamentary government in the final years of the Weimar Republic, a series of emergency decrees were issued in lieu of normal legislating through parliamentary procedure.